uga-libraries/GitHub_Standards/Coding_Resources.md

 Used for shared projects and hosting from Galileo.
 These projects are usually multi-repository systems built and/or hosted by Galileo systems.
-They are only accessible to individuals added to the project.
-Your own code projects should be in GitHub, but larger systems/projects can be here.
+Your own code projects should be in GitHub, but larger systems/projects may be here.

 ## Editors